 Researchers from Vanderbilt University Medical Center and Dartmouth-Hitchcock Medical Center recently reported use of 3-D printing techniques to create a vascular model of an intracranial aneurysm.
 I have also used 3-D printing to create vascular models.
 In the journal Surgical Neurology International, the authors described their technique.
 They used digital subtraction with a fluoro-CT system to capture the anatomic image and create a surface model.
 Mesh editing was then performed with MeshLab.
-The model was printed on a Stratasys Objet 500 printer using the Tango Plus material.
-Such models may be useful in patient education or determining the best surgical approach.

 Medical researchers have taken 3D bioprinting into another level as they have replicated DNA structures that can be used as “inks” in 3D designs to aid in the research of different yet new areas in medical diagnostics and the creation of nanomaterials.
 What is exciting about this development is that DNA can be programmed by changing the sequence of its amino acids, plus it is a stable structure.